 This subject has never been far from my thoughts since I started this blog, but I would preface this post by saying that I am not an expert in this area.
 I saw my first fox up close when out walking on the South Downs at university, and later became aware of foxes scavenging from the neighbourhood bins in south London.
 Like many city dwellers, at the time I was thrilled to realise that I could be living in such close proximity to wild animals.

-When I moved to the borders however, it was hard to ignore the fact that there were several active local hunts who then took huge packs of noisy dogs out with them, or that the hills were chequered with burnt heather patches to encourage the grouse population.
+When I moved to the borders however, it was hard to ignore the fact that there were several active local hunts, who in those days took huge packs of noisy dogs out with them, or that the hills were chequered with burnt heather patches (muirburn) to encourage the grouse population.

-Although I wouldn’t hunt or shoot personally, I gradually realised that my existence in the borders was dependent on a successful local economy.
-Also I was surrounded by a ready supply of fresh, traceable fish and meat from farmers whose livelihood had been compromised by the foot and mouth epidemic.
-It was all a far cry from the meat section of the London supermarkets.
-So with my city morals and the last vestiges of my vegetarianism increasingly under strain, I eventually even partook of the spoils on occasions, which probably makes me every sort of hypocrite.
-My objections to the H word are to do with the effects on the ecosystem of native plants and wildlife, which I am gradually learning more about.
+Although I would never hunt or shoot personally, I gradually realised that my existence in the borders was dependent on a successful local economy.
+I do eat meat now, and I began to value the fact that I was surrounded by a ready supply of fresh, traceable fish and meat from farmers, although their livelihood was seriously compromised by the foot and mouth epidemic.
+It was all a far cry from the the meat section of the London supermarkets.
+So with my city morals and the last vestiges of my vegetarianism increasingly under strain, I eventually even partook of the spoils on occasions, which probably makes me every sort of hypocrite in the eyes of some readers.

-Note: The lack of more appropriate pictures in this post is due to the fact that I normally avoid areas where hunting or shooting are taking place.
+Note: The lack of appropriate pictures in this post is due to the fact that I normally avoid areas where hunting or shooting are taking place.
 I have only once got close to a pack of hunting dogs and once to a shoot, and I got clear of both as quickly as possible, without lingering to take photos.